Faith without works is dead. But what does it look like to develop an active faith at home?

 Other parents have shared about how they involve their children in ministry at church.
 There were children who were using the musical gifts in the worship at church, doing puppets, sign language and dance and serving on other teams which help run the Sunday meetings (different families, you understand, not one mega-van-trapp-clan!!).
 One lady shared how if people in her church who run children’s and youth activities also serve on other teams, they teach them how to do what they do.
 A simple but a fab idea I thought.
 In one church people were thinking through the implications of having a teenager on the leadership team, which sounded like a very scary but amazing direction.

-In some ways it’s the easiest part of helping our children and young people grow in their faith, as they are true believers that words and actions need to line up, as any parent will tell you.
+In some ways, it’s the easiest part of helping our children and young people grow in their faith, as they are true believers that words and actions need to line up, as any parent will tell you.
 Just try cancelling a trip to the park after you’ve said it will happen.
 And they’re also big on action – right from tiny children, our youngsters are usually keen to experience and do, not just read and listen.
 One learning theory suggests that teachers include elements to appeal to visual, audio and kinaesthetic learners.
 And I would suggest since we are all a mix of all three, it’s always helpful to have variety and choice!

 From around seven years old, children and young people are passionate advocates against injustice at any and every level, and are keen to Do Stuff to Change The World.
 I know of lots of families who’ve taken part in Beach Cleans, which is basically litter picking on the beach.
 The context makes it a much nicer experience than doing it in the park, but I think it’s the plight of our oceans which fires up the imagination and indignation of our young people such that they want to do something about it.

-However, it’s easy as we read the Bible especially with young children, to limit the scope of their response to tidying their room, being respectful to parents and kind to siblings.
+However, it’s easy as we read the Bible, especially with young children, to limit the scope of their response to tidying their room, being respectful to parents and kind to siblings.
 And if we leave it there, we are really selling them short, and should not be surprised if they decide our faith is not for them.

-So what stops us doing this?
+So what stops us from doing this?

 I think fear has a lot to do with it.
 Allowing children and young people freedom to take God’s message of love to a broken world puts them in a position where they could get hurt, they could get it wrong, they could be misunderstood.